Phrasing

 exams.
 The lead was very thick so it lasted through the longer

-dictations, it produced grey shiny notes and lacked clarity,
+dictations.
+It produced grey shiny notes and lacked clarity,

 but at the time I knew no better.
-There was the occasional hard

 clutch pencil with 1.8 mm leads that saw me through my shorthand

-learning and exams in 1973-4.
 Between the lead and the smooth sleeve

 can be seen the jaws of the clutch, in the same 3-part configuration as